Boundary behavior of positive solutions of the heat equation on a stratified Lie group: Acknowledgements

-then $\mu$ has strong derivative $L$ at $x_0$, where $u$ is a positive solution of the heat equation and $\mu$ is the boundary measure of $u$. \end{rem}
+This proves (\ref{finaleqc}).
+Therefore, as $\alpha>0$ is arbitrary, we may and do suppose that $\mu$ is a finite measure.
+Using this, without loss of generality, we may also assume $T=\infty$.
+The proof now follows from Theorem \ref{specialthc}. \end{proof}

-\section{acknowledgements}
+\section{Acknowledgements}

-The author would like to thank Swagato K. Ray for many useful discussions during the course of this work.
+The author would like to thank Swagato K. Ray for many useful discussions and suggestions during the course of this work.
 The author is supported by a research fellowship from Indian Statistical Institute.